 Individual HAs within the target-membrane interface refold at random as a result of proton binding.
 They extend with a rate determined by the stability of the fusion peptides in their pre-fusion pockets.
 Productive HAs insert into into the target bilayer but cannot exert enough force to bring membranes together.
 They remain stretched out between the two membranes as ‘extended intermediates’.
 Membrane fusion ensues only after several successful insertion attempts happen by chance next to each other, so that HAs pulling on the two membranes can combine forces.

-We employ reverse genetics systems for influenza (Neumann et al. 1999; Hoffmann et al., 2000) to generate viruses with site directed mutations in HA.
+We employ a reverse genetics systems for influenza (Neumann et al. 1999; Hoffmann et al., 2000) to generate viruses with site directed mutations in HA.
 We have previously generated a small panel of HA mutants, which was instrumental in deriving the new model of influenza membrane fusion.
 A key enabling step we have recently achieved is develop a method to generate non replicating viruses.